alx-/s2/README.md

 # s2
-Python wrapper for the Semantic Scholar API
+Python wrapper for the Semantic Scholar API.

+*This is a Python 3 fork, with requests replaced by aiohttp*

 ### Installation